top of page

 • Focus: Improve aerobic-anaerobic transition with mixed Zone 2 and Zone 3 work

-The Recovery Optimizer
+The Recovery Optimiser

 • Signs: Good baseline cardiovascular health but room for improved recovery